ColdBox/ColdBox-Hero-To-SuperHero/steps/step-7.md

 				jwtService.getTokenStorage().clearAll();
 			} );

-			story( "I want to authenticate a user and receive a JWT token", function(){
+			story( "I want to be able to authenticate with a username/password and receive a JWT token", function(){
 				given( "a valid username and password", function(){
 					then( "I will be authenticated and will receive the JWT token", function(){
 						// Use a user in the seeded db